r0ss26/aws-certified-developer-notes/README.md

 - CNAME
   - Point a hostname to any other hostname
   - only for non root domain e.g.. something.mydomain.com
+  - CNAME is a Canonical Name used for linking a subdomain to the apex domain
+  - e.g. my.cool.domain.com => domain.com
 - ALIAS
   - Points a hostnae to an AWS resource
   - works for root domain and non root domain